gost-dom/browser/docs/Code-architecture.md

 It also provides the option of alternate implementations.
 E.g., for location services, the simple implementation can provide a single function to set the current location / accuracy.
 The advanced implementation can replay a GPX track.

+[^1]: Sobek is a fork of [Goja](https://github.com/dop251/goja) aiming to bring
+    ESM suport, which Goja doesn't support.